Skip to content

 Labels

-A-linkage Area: linking into static, shared libraries and binaries C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. metabug Issues about issues themselves ("bugs about bugs") S-tracking-needs-summary Status: It's hard to tell what's been done and what hasn't!
+A-linkage Area: linking into static, shared libraries and binaries C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC metabug Issues about issues themselves ("bugs about bugs") S-tracking-needs-summary Status: It's hard to tell what's been done and what hasn't!
 Someone should do some investigation.

 Projects